 Jocelyn is a research assistant with the UNESCO Chair on Community Sustainability: From Local to Global.
 She holds an undergraduate degree in Fine Arts and Geography, with a diploma in Water Resource Management and GIS.
 She recently completed a Masters in Sustainability Science at Brock, looking at governance and management in Canadian Ramsar sites.
 She has been working in integrated natural resource conservation at the local community level in Niagara for the past 30 years.
 Jocelyn’s early career focus was water quality improvement through the implementation of restoration Best Management Practices, her focus evolved to include Great Lakes remediation and restoration project management.
 As a Project Management Professional (PMP), she is the Canadian Co-chair of the Niagara River Binational Ramsar Designation Steering Committee.
 Jocelyn’s hope for “Beyond Sustainability” is robust community involvement working to ensure a better future for people and nature (social-ecological structures), where the valuation of all components are weighted equally and no one component (economic development as an example) does not outweigh the others (environment or society).
 In her spare time, Jocelyn is working with local partners to secure the first transboundary (in the America’s) Ramsar designation for the Niagara River.

-Scientific Research Manager/Contributor, Teaching Support Department of Biological Sciences, Brock University ON, Canada.
+Research manager and contributor, Department of Biological Sciences, Brock University ON, Canada.